Differential/reststop2/index.md

 layout: default
 username: BeDifferential
 repo: reststop2
-version: 0.5.6
+version: 0.5.7
-desc: Add the ability to do RESTful APIs with Meteor 0.6.5.
+desc: Add the ability to do RESTful APIs with Meteor 0.6.5 and up.

 ---